Generative Modeling Helps Weak Supervision (and Vice Versa): The WSGAN Model

 This is a softmax over the weighted votes of all LFs, which derives from the factor graph introduced in \citet{ratner2016data}.
 Note that related work only models the LF outputs to learn $\theta$, ignoring any additional information in the features $x$.
 However, the structure in the input data $x$ is crucial to our fusion.
 For this reason, we define a modified label model predictor in the spirit of \citet{cachay2021end}.
-It generates \emph{local} accuracy parameters (sample-dependent parameters encoding how accurate each $\lambda_i$ is estimated to be) via an accuracy parameter encoder $A(x): \mathbb{R}^d \rightarrow \mathbb{R}_{+}^m$.
+It has \emph{local} accuracy parameters (sample-dependent values encoding the accuracy of each $\lambda_j$) via an accuracy parameter encoder $A(x): \mathbb{R}^d \rightarrow \mathbb{R}_{+}^m$.
 This variant is given by:

 a softmax over the LF votes by class, weighted by the accuracy encoder output.
 Note that, while $A(x)$ allows for finer-grained adjustments of the label estimate $\hat{Y}$, the estimate is still anchored in the votes of LFs which represent strong domain knowledge and are assumed to be better than random.